1731 Staff Photographer

 9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Director of Photographic Services.

-10. Contributes to the overall success of the Office of University Relations by performing other essential duties and responsibilities as assigned by the Director of Photographic Services.
+10. Contributes to the overall success of the Division of Marketing and Communications by performing other essential duties and responsibilities as assigned by the Director of Photographic Services.

 The Staff Photographer is supervised by the Director of Photographic Services and functions with independence within the framework of stated objectives as directed by the Director of Photographic Services.